sreeharimenon1994/image_classification/README.md

 ## Cost and Accuracy
 The graph represent the values of both of `cost` and `accuracy` each epoch.
-The first is ResNet and the Second is VGG using CIFAR10 dataset.
+The first is ResNet and the second is VGG using CIFAR10 dataset.

 ![graph_resnet](/images/ResNet_CIFAR10.jpg)
 ![graph_vgg](/images/VGG_CIFAR10.jpg)